 The farmers received a grant from Framkvæmdasjóður ferðamannastaða in 2014 to repair the damages already done to Helgafell by the myriad of visitors but were denied a grant in 2015 and 2016 to finish this task.

-The farmer are constantly adding sand to the trails, picking up trash which has been left behind! - and maintaining this very historical spot.
+The farmer is constantly adding sand to the trails, picking up trash that has been left behind! - and maintaining this very historical spot.
 I support them in charging visitors this small maintenance fee and feel badly knowing that visitors were even barging into their home to use their WC!
 It is not easy to have a farm on such a historical site.

-It pains me too see such a sacred place like Mt.
+It pains me to see such a sacred place like Mt.
 Helgafell being disrespected.
 Let's join hands and respect the nature and historical places in lovely Iceland and never leave trash behind in nature, build stone piles or dislocate rocks.

-"Several stories exist of the giantess, who lived in Helgafellssveit region or in the mountains around there, first at Helgafell, but as a church was erected at Helgafell, the giantess moved to Mt.
+"Several stories exist of the giantess, who lived in Helgafellssveit region or in the mountains around here, first at Helgafell, but as a church was erected at Helgafell, the giantess moved to Mt.
 Kerlingarfjall.
-Following are three of these stories of the giantess.
+The following are three of these stories of the giantess.